JennKnapp/BFG_Y2H/README.md

 ```
 # this will run the pipeline using sun grid engine
 # all the fastq files in the given folder will be processed
-# The script checks how many jobs are running for this user, change user name accordingly
+./sge.sh -f /path/to/fastq_files/ -o /path/to/output_dir/  -m "yeast or human or virus or hedgy
-./sge.sh -f /path/to/fastq_files/ -o /path/to/output_dir/
+"
 ```
 (NOTE: More about [Sun Grid Engine](http://gridscheduler.sourceforge.net/howto/GridEngineHowto.html))